cilium/cilium/Documentation/gettingstarted/bandwidth-manager.rst

 interfaces, it is not recommended to use the bandwidth CNI plugin which is based on TBF (Token Bucket Filter) instead of EDT.

-Cilium's bandwidth manager supports the ``kubernetes.io/egress-bandwidth`` pod annotation which is enforced on egress at the native host networking devices.
+Cilium's bandwidth manager supports the ``kubernetes.io/egress-bandwidth`` Pod annotation which is enforced on egress at the native host networking devices.
 The bandwidth enforcement is supported for direct routing as well as tunneling mode in Cilium.